Convex-Dev/design/docs/cad/020_tokenomics/README.md

 Such analysis is generally invalid and SHOULD NOT be applied in the case of Convex, because full dilution cannot occur under the release curve model at the current price and such a number is effectively meaningless.

-Analysts SHOULD NOT consider FDV in relation to Convex, and instead use the market capitalisation of issued coins (i.e. the current supply), which more accurately represents the coin ecosystem.
-This is also more consistent with other tokens that do not have a fixed supply.
+Analysts SHOULD use the market capitalisation of issued coins (i.e. the current coin supply multiplied by the market price) as the overall valuation for the Convex Coin, which more accurately represents the coin ecosystem.
+This is also consistent with valuation approached other tokens that do not have a fixed supply.

 ### Testnets